jarlostensen/notesandcomments/hellokernel.md

 ![crash stack](assets/windbgcrashstack.PNG)

 The top of the stack, and the location that triggered the ```int 3``` which when unhandled caused our VM to bomb out so completely, is ```DbgBreakPointWithStatus```.
+This in turn was caused by the integrity check of the allocated buffer done in ```ExFreePoolWithTag``` ([MSDN](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/wdm/nf-wdm-exfreepoolwithtag)).

 ---